 Before we go any further, you need to get something out of your head.
 And that’s the idea that programming is any semblance of the way movies portray it (or hacking).

-I might be showing my age by citing the (terrible) movie Swordfish, where, apparently, programming involves Hugh Jackman tossing around virtual cubes… or something.
-But other movies show things just as ridiculous.
+I might be showing my age by citing the (terrible) movie Swordfish, where, apparently, programming involves Hugh Jackman tossing around virtual cubes…or something.
+But other movies show things that are just as ridiculous.
 People wearing ski masks, banging on computers like they’re pianos in a jazz bar, bypassing the mainframe and accessing the router.
 For programmers, this portrayal hews the line between exasperating and hilarious.

 Forget all of that.
 If you were to film professional programming, the result would be like a less interesting version of watching someone play video games.
 Think more like watching someone make a spreadsheet.